rptb1/tammy-norie/rule/generic.rst

 3. Justification and commentary
 -------------------------------

-This ruleset is designed to tackle the main causes of defects:
+_`.just.ruleset`: This ruleset is designed to tackle the main causes of defects:

   1. poor communication,

   2. poor justification,

   3. inconsistency,

   4. incomplete or lost information.

-_`.justification-achieve`: Anything which does not achieve its purpose is defective by definition.
+_`.just.achieve`: Anything which does not achieve its purpose is defective by definition.
 This rule allows one to express this simple fact by reference to a rule.

-_`.justification-automated`: This means that documents should be structured and formatted in a consistent and predictable way (which is important for other reasons; see the `.self`_ and `.other`_ rules).
+_`.just.automated`: This means that documents should be structured and formatted in a consistent and predictable way (which is important for other reasons; see the `.self`_ and `.other`_ rules).